An International Board Certified Lactation Consultant should be chosen when more than support is needed.

-A clinical lactation consultant should be chosen because they are trained professionals with in-depth knowledge of breastfeeding mechanics and can provide expert guidance and support to mothers experiencing any breastfeeding challenges, from latch issues to low milk supply, ensuring they can effectively troubleshoot problems and offer tailored solutions to optimize the breastfeeding experience for both mother and baby; they also provide education on proper latch, positioning, and milk expression techniques, offering emotional support throughout the breastfeeding journey.
+IBCLC’s are trained professionals with in-depth knowledge of breastfeeding mechanics, experience with many situations and can provide expert guidance and support to mothers experiencing any breastfeeding challenges, from latch issues to oral function and restrictions like tongue and lip ties to low milk supply, ensuring they can effectively troubleshoot problems and offer individual solutions to optimize the breastfeeding experience for both mother and baby; they also provide education on proper breastfeeding management, responsive breastfeeding, post procedure care and habilitation.
+A lactation consultant doesn’t only offer help with latch, positioning, and milk expression techniques, and includes offering emotional support throughout the breastfeeding journey.

-Clinical lactation consultants have extensive training in assessing and addressing complex breastfeeding issues, including those related to premature babies, medical conditions, or anatomical variations.
+Clinical lactation consultants have extensive training in assessing and addressing complex breastfeeding issues, including those related to oral function and habilitation, premature babies, medical conditions, or other anatomical variations.

-As a Board Certified Lactation Consultant, (IBCLC), I work cooperatively to discover and help resolve breastfeeding obstacles, provide resources and referrals for issues, as well as support the family, promote normalcy and provide education for the birthing and breastfeeding community.
+As a Board Certified Lactation Consultant, IBCLC’s work in collaboration with preferred providers to discover, support and help resolve breastfeeding obstacles, provide resources and referrals for issues, as well as support the family, promote normalcy and provide education for the birthing and breastfeeding community.

 -International Board Certified Lactation Consultant 2020